c4tom/DreamDevBox/docs/support/faq.rst

 Can I just start PHP and MySQL instead of all container?
 --------------------------------------------------------

 Yes, every Docker container is optional.
-The Devilbox allows for selective startup.
+The DreamDevBox allows for selective startup.
 See :ref:`start_the_devilbox`.